einstein43/chatbot_v2/README.md

-# Serverless QA API with OpenAI Embeddings and Pinecone Vector DB
+# Serverless QA API with Azure OpenAI Embeddings and Pinecone Vector DB

 A serverless API built on Vercel that:
 - Receives a question from Voiceflow
-- Embeds the question using OpenAI
+- Embeds the question using Azure OpenAI
 - Queries Pinecone Serverless for the most similar question
 - Returns the matching answer